-Nissen fundoplication laparoscopic procedure with low morbidity and short hospital stays.
-In this a valve like mechanism is made around the lower end of the esophagus by wrapping the upper part of the stomach around it.
-This gives very good long term results in individuals suffering from reflux disease.
+Nissen fundoplication laparoscopic procedure with low morbidity and short hospital stay.
+In this, a valve-like mechanism is made around the lower end of the oesophagus by wrapping the upper part of the stomach around it.
+This gives very good long-term results in individuals suffering from reflux disease.

 Partial fundoplication 270 deg.
 Wrap reduces the incidences of gas, bloating and postoperative dysphagia

 We offer laparoscopic surgery helping a quick postoperative recovery for patients with a hiatus hernia and medically unmanageable reflux disease.Authored by Dr. Deepak Varma, MBBS, MS (General Surgery)